ankit-pras/alexa-google-search/README.md

 20. Select no for Account Linking
 21. Click Next.
 22. You can test the skill by typing a query into the Service Simulator field or on your actual Alexa device.
 There is no need to go anyfurther through the process i.e. submitting for certification.
 23. [optional] go back to the skill Information tab and copy the appId.
+Paste the appId into the index.js file for the variable APP_ID (IMPORTANT make sure it is in quotes).You will need to create a new zip file to upload.
+Open the src folder, delete Archive.zip and then select all the files in that folder (including the node_modules folder) and then create a new zip file called ARCHIVE.zip. **Make sure the zip file is not just the src directory itself**, otherwise Lambda function will not work.

+The contents of the zip file should be as follows:

+    ```
+        index.js
+        AlexaSkill.js
+        node_modules ( the folder and its contents )
-Paste the appId into the index.js file for the variable APP_ID (IMPORTANT make sure it is in quotes), then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.
+    ``` then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.